networktocode/ntc-templates/README.md

 Installation and Usage
 ----------------------
-The project can be installed using either Git or PyPI; if you would like to use the templates outside of this project, then Git is the recommended approach.
+The project can be installed using either Git + Poetry or PyPI.

 #### Git